SHOWROOM RELAUNCH COMPETITION T&Cs

 8.9 Should you return a product and upon examination, we find that there is a discrepancy in the reason for the return of the product, then we shall reserve the right to refuse the credit.

-8.10 Refunds, exchanges, or credit notes are not available for products sold on a promotional sale, special offer, bespoke products or products that are stated as “sold as seen” including ex-display products.
+8.10 Refunds, exchanges, or credit notes are not available for products sold on bespoke products or products that are stated as clearance, “sold as seen” including ex-display products:

 8.12 If a fault is discovered after you have exported the products outside United Kingdom, it is your responsibility to return the goods to the UK at your own cost for inspection.
 If a repair or replacement is produced by us, it will only be delivered to a United Kingdom destination.
 If you then wish for the products to be exported, it will be your responsibility to do so at your own cost and risk.
 For export orders, it is therefore recommended that inspection takes place in the United Kingdom prior to shipment.